| Instructor | Benjamin Noble · b2noble@ucsd.edu |

 You are expected to attend every class session synchronously and have your camera on for the full session.

-Missing class without prior contact (barring exceptional emergencies) will result in a zero on that day’s lab.
+Beyond your one free absence, missing class without prior contact (barring exceptional emergencies) will result in a zero on that day’s attendance and lab grades.
 Be thoughtful about how you use the free absence policy; I will not grant additional exceptions for routine reasons.

 Lab Assignments (25%)